prlinger2/abalone/README.md

 Lines on a HexBoard:
 - A line can be defined by two coords out of (x,y,z) that move and the third one that doesn't change denotes the min distance from the origin the line passes through.

+More Notes:
+	- For efficieny, I should perhaps find the endpoints of the line of marbles in move().
+Then rewrite valid_line.